Undefinedefity/3d_diffuser_actor/README.md

 <!-- ![teaser](https://3d-diffuser-actor.github.io/static/videos/3d_scene.mp4) -->
 ![teaser](fig/teaser.gif)

-We marry diffusion policies and 3D scene representations for robot manipulation.
-Diffusion policies learn the action distribution conditioned on the robot and environment state using conditional diffusion models.
-They have recently shown to outperform both deterministic and alternative state-conditioned action distribution learning methods.
-3D robot policies use 3D scene feature representations aggregated from a single or multiple camera views using sensed depth.
-They have shown to generalize better than their 2D counterparts across camera viewpoints.
-We unify these two lines of work and present 3D Diffuser Actor, a neural policy architecture that, given a language instruction, builds a 3D representation of the visual scene and conditions on it to iteratively denoise 3D rotations and translations for the robot’s end-effector.
-At each denoising iteration, our model represents end-effector pose estimates as 3D scene tokens and predicts the 3D translation and rotation error for each of them, by featurizing them using 3D relative attention to other 3D visual and language tokens.
-3D Diffuser Actor sets a new state-of-the-art on RLBench with an absolute performance gain of 16.3% over the current SOTA on a multi-view setup and an absolute gain of 13.1% on a single-view setup.
-On the CALVIN benchmark, it outperforms the current SOTA in the setting of zero-shot unseen scene generalization by being able to successfully run 0.2 more tasks, a 7% relative increase.
-It also works in the real world from a handful of demonstrations.
-We ablate our model’s architectural design choices, such as 3D scene featurization and 3D relative attentions, and show they all help generalization.
-Our results suggest that 3D scene representations and powerful generative modeling are keys to efficient robot learning from demonstrations.

 # Model overview and stand-alone usage
 To facilitate fast development on top of our model, we provide here an [overview of our implementation of 3D Diffuser Actor](./docs/OVERVIEW.md).